 CI_JOB_TOKEN permissions was overhauled in GitLab release 8.12, jobs are now run with the permissions of the user account which triggered the pipeline.

-For security reasons the token was limited to read-only permissions and a limited set of API endpoints, however it’s since been extended to allow write access to the GitLab Package Registry.
+For security reasons the token was limited to read-only permissions and a limited set of API endpoints, but it’s been extended to allow write access to the GitLab Package Registry.

 Any pipeline triggered by a user account thus has permissions to read any repository which that account has access to as well as publish packages to them.